Simiine/CI-Project-2/README.md

 # Features

 ## Start Page
 The start page showcases the game title along with the logo.
 The logo was created using canva.
-Underneat the headng and logo are two buttons that offers the players the choice to either start the game or have a look at the top high scores.
+Underneath the heading and logo are two buttons that offer the players the choice to either start the game or have a look at the top high scores.

 ![start page](assets/images/start-page.png)